samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 ```

 The response tells the client which type of authenticator will be used (`challenge_type`) and also returns additional arguments relevant for that method.
 The `binding_method` parameter tells the client it should ask the user for a code.

+The client may optionally request a specific authenticator through `authenticator_id`.
+This allows for multiple authenticators, even for the same resource.

 > `OOB` means "out-of-band".
 All methods that are not [TOTP](https://auth0.com/blog/from-theory-to-practice-adding-two-factor-to-node-dot-js/) are OOB.